emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

 __Marksman Abilities__
 * Combat Abilities:
-  * __Bayonet:__ You can affix a dagger to your rifle, which functions as a bayonet.
+  * __Bayonet:__ You can affix a blade to your rifle, which functions as a 1d6 bayonet.
-  * __Bull Rush:__ _(Cost 1)_ Spend 1 action point to rush at least 10 feet, doing an additional dice of damage to your target.
+  * __Bull Rush:__ _(Cost 1)_ Spend 1 action point to rush at least 10 feet, doing an additional dice of damage to whoever you your target.
 The target must win at a contested strength check or fall prone.

 __Level 2 Gunslinger__